 "In the F&B market, we are seeing the share of rural markets grow.
 Packaged fruit juices have traditionally been a very urban market product, but with growing health awareness among rural consumers, we are witnessing a marked growth in demand," said George Angelo, executive director-sales, Dabur India, maker of Vatika shampoo and Real fruit juice.
 The FMCG biggie saw its personal, oral care and health supplements report strong growth in the rural markets.

 While the low-penetrated products in the F&B space witnessed good growth, detergents and washing soaps stagnated volume wise.
 "Due to lower rural reach, household care categories like floor cleaners, household insecticides show faster growth.
-But foods are driving
+But foods are driving the growth in volumes," said Manoj Menon, group business director, IMRB International.

 In the urban market emerging categories, noodles, macaroni and vermicelli grew 20% in terms of volume, while readyto-cook mix products saw a whopping 64% growth rate and soups 20%.
 There have been some concerns over consumer spending with price hikes being effected across the board by FMCG companies to offset the impact of rising input costs.